MansMeg/ada_code/rpackage/inst/stan_models/README.md

-# Stan Models used in adapop
+# Stan Models used in ada package

 ## Semantic versioning of models